PennyLaneAI/pennylane/doc/introduction/data.rst

 Loading Datasets in PennyLane
 -----------------------------

-We can access data of a desired type with the :func:`~pennylande.data.load` function.
+We can access data of a desired type with the :func:`~pennylane.data.load` function.
 This downloads the desired dataset or loads it from local storage if previously downloaded.
 Some examples of data categories available for download include 'qchem', quantum chemistry-related datasets, and 'qspin', spin-system-related datasets.
 To specify the desired data, we use several arguments.
 For 'qchem' this includes the molname, basis, and bondlength, and for 'qspin' this includes sys_name, periodic, lattice, and layout.